cloudflare/cloudflare-docs/content/queues/javascript-apis.md

 - {{<code>}}sendBatch(body{{<param-type>}}Iterable\<MessageSendRequest\<any\>>{{</param-type>}}){{</code>}} {{<type>}}Promise\<void>{{</type>}}

   - Sends a batch of messages to the Queue.
-Each item in the array must be supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types).
+Each item in the provided [Iterable](https://www.typescriptlang.org/docs/handbook/iterators-and-generators.html) must be supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types).
 A batch can contain up to 100 messages, though items are limited to 128 KB each, and the total size of the array cannot exceed 256 KB.
   - When the promise resolves, the messages are confirmed to be written to disk.

 {{</definitions>}}